 - Frequently invoked in old Space Ghost cartoons: "I... can't reach... my... power bands!"

-- Popeye always seemed to get stuck with his spinach just out of reach.
+- Popeye always seems to get stuck with his spinach just out of reach.

 - Zan and Jana of the Super Friends often find themselves in this situation with the need to activate their powers and they are both just out of reach.
 However, Gleek often solves the problem since his body can act as a conduit for their powers.